People-focused Travel: Meet Anita!

 Walking through the village of San Pedro la Laguna with Anita is a treat for any visitor.
 You see a tangible love demonstrated in the way she stops to talk to everyone along the way.
 When she buys vegetables, meat, and other ingredients for her meals, she pays the full asking price and tries to purchase from as many different vendors as possible.
 She explained that this is a small way to help those in her community who are struggling to get by.
 It is out of an abundance of gratitude that Anita does these things.
 She told us that she has been blessed, and she, in turn, wants to bless others.

 She is loved in her community and for a good reason.

 What an inspiration!

-If you'd like to meet Anita, travel with us in 2022!
+If you'd like to meet Anita, travel with us!

 Or let us put together a customized trip for you and your friends.